fraserc12/redmine-service/README.md

 - Then select your project when command line prompts you

 ### Disclaimer
-I am new to Python - this code works but will probably be improved upon when I learn more Feel free to submit Pull Request
+I am new to Python - this code works but will probably be improved upon when I learn more.
+Feel free to submit Pull Request